 Integrate with Visual Studio (Windows)

-Run vcpkg integrate install to configure Visual Studio to locate all vcpkg header files and binaries on a per-user basis without the need for manual editing of VC++ Directories paths.
-If you have multiple clones, the clone from which you run this command becomes the new default location.
+Run vcpkg integrate install to configure Visual Studio to locate all vcpkg header files and binaries on a per-user basis.
+There's no need for manual editing of VC++ Directories paths.
+If you have multiple clones, the clone you run this command from becomes the new default location.

-If you need to use a specific version of a library that is different from the version in your active vcpkg instance, follow these steps:
+If you need to use a specific version of a library that's different from the version in your active vcpkg instance, follow these steps:

 - Make a new clone of vcpkg

 - Modify the portfile for the library to obtain the version you need